BobBuildTool/bob/doc/manual/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Bob closely tracks the input of all packages.
 This includes all checked out
 sources and the dependencies to other packages.
-If anything is changed Bob can
+If something is changed Bob can
 accurately determine which packages have to be rebuilt.
 This information is
 also used to find matching binary artifacts.
 If a recipe depends on resources
 that are outside of the declared recipes the situation changes, though.
 Bob